 back to top

-The XIIth IAHS Scientific Assembly will take place 5-10 October 2025 in Roorkee, India.
-Preparation is continuing at full speed.
-The Scientific Assembly will be jointly organised by the Indian Institute of Technology Roorkee, in coordination with the National Institute of Hydrology Roorkee, Irrigation Research Institute Roorkee and CBRI?Central Building Research Institute (CBRI) Roorkee, four leading institutions in the field of water resources in India.
-The Assembly will experiment with an innovative new format aiming to underline the importance of the discipline of Hydrology and to increase the visibility of the next generation of hydrologists.
-Read more.
+The XIIth IAHS Scientific Assembly took place 5-10 October 2025 in Roorkee, India.
+The Scientific Assembly was jointly organised by the Indian Institute of Technology Roorkee, in coordination with the National Institute of Hydrology Roorkee, Irrigation Research Institute Roorkee and CBRI?Central Building Research Institute (CBRI) Roorkee, four leading institutions in the field of water resources in India.
+The Assembly successfully experimented with an innovative new format which aimed to underline the importance of the discipline of Hydrology and to increase the visibility of the next generation of hydrologists.
+Read the Program Book here and the Abstract Book here.

 back to top